anyLogistix

 If the experiment offers more than one solution, the selected result item will have the control.

-To convert output to a scenario
+To convert a result to a scenario

 2. Select the Convert to a new scenario menu item.
 The Convert result dialog box will open.

-4. Click OK to convert the output.
+4. Click OK to convert the result.

-To rename an output item
+To rename a result item

 2. Type the desired name in the Result name field.